Phenomenological Rotating Extension of Black Holes with Primary Scalar Hair: Shadow Signatures in Beyond Horndeski Gravity: Black Holes with Primary Scalar Hair

+Hence, Eqs.~\eqref{PDE-main}, \eqref{ertheta-main}, and \eqref{errethetatheta-main} form a closed nonlinear elliptic system for the unknown functions $\tilde{\Psi}(r,\theta)$ and $\tilde{W}(r,\theta)$.
+These equations encode all nontrivial consistency conditions required by the rotating sector.
+The apparent inconsistency signaled by the nonvanishing $(r\theta)$- and $(t\theta)$-components arises only if the overly restrictive static scalar ansatz is imposed.
+Once the generalized scalar field \eqref{newsca-main} is adopted, the $(r\theta)$ equation becomes a genuine dynamical equation, while the remaining components are either automatically satisfied or reduce to combinations of the above system through the degeneracy relations of the beyond Horndeski theory.

+Therefore, the unresolved step is not the absence of a supporting action, but rather the explicit numerical integration of this coupled PDE system in order to determine the full scalar profile.
+In the region of parameter space where regular solutions exist, the rotating metric \eqref{rle} constitutes a consistent rotating black hole sector with primary scalar hair in beyond Horndeski gravity.

-From the line element of the rotating black hole with primary scalar hair \eqref{rle}, we can see that in addition to $M$ and $a$, it also depends on $q$, $\eta$, and $\lambda$.
-On the other hand, the ordinary Kerr black hole from the rotating black hole with primary scalar hair \eqref{rle} will recover in the limit $q\to 0$ while for $a\to 0$, it will reduce to the asymptotically flat black hole with primary scalar hair \eqref{ssle}.
+From the line element \eqref{rle}, we observe that the rotating black hole with primary scalar hair depends, in addition to the mass parameter $M$ and spin $a$, on the quantities $q$, $\eta$, and $\lambda$.
+In the limit $q\to0$, the scalar sector becomes trivial and the metric smoothly reduces to the Kerr black hole.
+Conversely, in the static limit $a\to0$, the rotating geometry reduces to the asymptotically flat black hole with primary scalar hair given by \eqref{ssle}. ```

 Similar to the Kerr black hole, the line element of the rotating black hole with primary scalar hair \eqref{rle} has two invariance isometries as time-translational and rotational symmetries corresponding with two Killing vectors $\chi^{\mu}_{(t)}=\left(\frac{\partial}{\partial t}\right)^{\mu}$ and $\chi^{\mu}_{(\varphi)}=\left(\frac{\partial}{\partial\varphi}\right)^{\mu}$, respectively.
 These Killing vectors admit two conserved quantities in determining the motion of the test particles (omitting the back reaction) around the rotating black hole: the total energy $E$ and the axial angular momentum $L_{z}$.